Sunstar16/Famous-Jailbreaks-As-PWAs/README.md

 - The PWA community for inspiring modern web app development.
 - Contributors who help keep this nostalgic project alive.

-Join us in reimagining the visual history of iOS jailbreaking, one HTML file at a time!
+Join us in reimagining the visual history of iOS jailbreaking, one HTML file at a time, with continuous updates to keep the nostalgia alive!